 - an estimate of the expenses that may incur on the private medical care in the UK

-- have made or paid for arrangements for private medical consultations or treatment in the UK
+- paid arrangements for private medical consultations or treatment in the UK

 - the source of funds for the proposed medical treatment

-- an approximate duration of medical treatment in the UK
+- approximate duration of medical treatment in the UK

 - ample funds for the treatment to meet medical and living expenses without recourse to public funds

 - ample funds for the return or onward journey

 - the applicant is not a danger to public health.
 And is not suffering from an infectious disease, such as leprosy